forwards/website_source/content/about.md

 [Tracy Shen](https://www.linkedin.com/in/jiatracyshen/) - **'Social Media' team leader**.
 Tracy is a Data Analyst at AccuWeather, Inc and holds the Data Science Specialization Certificate in R by Johns Hopkins University.
 [More about Tracy](https://github.com/tbs08).

 [David Smith](https://www.linkedin.com/in/dmsmith/) - **'Social Media' team leader**.
-David is the R Community Lead at Microsoft and editor of the Revolutions blog.
+David is a Cloud Developer Advocate at Microsoft, director of the R Consortium, and editor of the [Revolutions blog](http://blog.revolutionanalytics.com/).
+[More about David](https://developer.microsoft.com/en-us/advocates/david-smith).

 [Jasmine Dumas](https://www.linkedin.com/in/jasminedumas/) - **'Surveys' team leader**.
 Jasmine is a Data Scientist at Simple and author of the `shinyGEO`, `ttbbeer`, `shinyLP`, and `gramr` packages.
 [More about Jasmine](https://jasdumas.github.io/).